The Competition for the 2017-18 CINTAS Foundation Brandon Fradd Fellowship in Music Composition is now OPEN!

 All forms can be filled out online and saved to a cd, dvd or flash drive for submission.
 Please also print and sign copies of the application forms and include with your application package.

 The original application must be submitted.
 The application may be completed in English or Spanish.
 Please complete all sections of the application.

 Artist's and Project Statements

 Prepare two narrative statements: The Artist's Statement describes your personal history, your development as an artist, and your plans for the future.
 The Project Statement describes the project or activity that you would undertake if awarded a CINTAS Fellowship.
 Please include a timeline for the project, and identify other sources, where appropriate, of funding for the project.

 Candidates must submit two letters of recommendation with the application.
 Letters may be submitted separately, if necessary, but must be received by the application deadline.
 Each letter of recommendation must be submitted in a sealed envelope, with the recommender's signature across the seal.
 Letters of recommendation must be written in English or Spanish.

 Submission of Work Samples

 Submission of Work Samples: All materials should be submitted to the CINTAS Fellowship Selection Program.
-Candidates are urged to ship portfolios by express mail.
-Acceptable formats are cds, dvds or flash drives accompanied by a corresponding digital score.
+Candidates are encouraged to send their materials electronically to the email address below or ship portfolios by express mail if necessary.
+Acceptable methods include Dropbox, Hightail, flash drive or CDs/DVDs.
 Materials must be accompanied by the Work Sample Form.
 Pieces should be carefully itemized on this form.
-Limit the submission to 10 (ten) samples.
+Limit the submission to 5 (five) samples.

 Send material to: